 Leasehold improvements are amortized on a straight line basis over the lesser of: their estimated useful life or the term of the lease.
-(See Note 10 to these financial statements).

 Capital Assets (continued)

 Intangible capital assets are recorded at cost.
 Intangible capital assets with finite lives are amortized over their estimated used lives.
 Intangible capital assets consist of computer software and website costs related to the development phase.
 Website costs incurred in relation to the research, planning and operating phases are charged to operations as they are incurred.
 Amortization rates and methods for intangible capital assets are as follows: